bochen0909/menu-api-demo/README.md

 # Menu API Demo

-Menu API uses `ElasticSearch` as the data store and `FastAPI/uvicorn` as the API server.
+Considering the need for scalability and efficient search functionality, Menu API uses `ElasticSearch` as the data store and `FastAPI/uvicorn` as the API server.
+By implementing this design, the application can leverage the robust searching capabilities of `Elasticsearch` while simultaneously benefiting from the high-performance and developer-friendly experience offered by `FastAPI`.
+This combination ensures efficient search functionality and a seamless development process.

 ## Requirements
 The development environment uses the following settings.